kriszyp/lmdb-js/README.md

 Benchmarking on Node 14.9, with 3.4Ghz i7-4770 Windows, a get operation, using JS numbers as a key, retrieving data from the database (random access), and decoding the data into a structured object with 10 properties (using default [MessagePack encoding](https://github.com/kriszyp/msgpackr)), can be done in less than one microsecond, or a little over a 1,200,000/sec on a single thread.
 This is almost twice as fast as a single native `JSON.parse` call with the same object without any DB interaction!
 LMDB scales effortlessly across multiple processes or threads; over 4,500,000 operations/sec on the same 4/8 core computer by running across multiple threads.
 By running writes on a separate transactional thread, these are extremely fast as well.
 With encoding the same objects, full encoding and writes can be performed at about 500,000 puts/second or 1,700,000 puts/second on multiple threads.

-## Upgrade Note

-LMDB 1.0RC (reported as 0.9.90) has upgraded their database format (incompatible with LMDB 0.9). lmdb-store 0.8.x uses this new database format and includes an automatic upgrade script that will upgrade an existing legacy database to the new format.
-To use the automatic upgrade script, you must install the [lmdb-store-0.9](https://www.npmjs.com/package/lmdb-store-0.9) package.

 ## Design

 `lmdb-store` handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized code using native C++ code for remarkable performance.
 It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data.